-Northeastern University D’Amore-McKim School of Business’ Graduate Certificate in Corporate Finance helps students advance their finance careers by building a cutting-edge skill set for business planning, financial analysis, and investment management.
+Northeastern University D’Amore-McKim School of Business’s Graduate Certificate in Corporate Finance helps students advance their finance careers by building cutting-edge business planning, financial analysis, and investment management skill sets.

-In just four courses—with the option to take a fifth course to further their learning—students develop a deeper understanding of domestic and international markets, building a rich context for effective financial decision making.
-Depending on the electives they choose, students have an opportunity to explore critical topics in greater depth, such as investment banking, mergers and acquisitions, and business turnarounds.
+In just four courses—with the option to take a fifth course to further their learning—students have an opportunity to develop a deeper understanding of domestic and international markets, building a rich context for effective financial decision making.
+Depending on their chosen electives, students explore critical topics in greater depth, such as investment banking, mergers and acquisitions, and business turnarounds.

 |FINA 6205||Financial Strategy||3|